1. Academic Validation

 Abstract

 Increasing evidence suggests that trace amine-associated receptor 1 (TAAR1) is an important modulator of the dopaminergic system.
 Existing molecular evidence indicates that TAAR1 regulates dopamine levels through interactions with dopamine transporters and D2 receptors.
-However, investigations to date have not been exhaustive and other pathways may be involved.
+However, investigations to date have not been exhaustive and Other pathways may be involved.
 In this study, we used a well-described set of behaviors, quinpirole-induced yawning and hypothermia, to explore the potential interaction of TAAR1 and D3 receptors, which are members of the 'D2-like' Dopamine Receptor subfamily.
 Previous studies have shown that for D2/D3 receptor agonists, the induction of yawning is a D3 receptor-mediated effect, whereas the inhibition of yawning and induction of hypothermia are D2 receptor-mediated effects.
 Quinpirole produced an inverted U-shaped dose-effect curve for yawning, which was shifted downward dose-dependently by each of the TAAR1 agonists RO5263397 and RO5166017.
 Quinpirole also produced dose-dependent hypothermia, which was not affected by either TAAR1 agonist.
 These results suggest that TAAR1 agonists may interact with D3 receptors and/or its downstream pathways, as opposed to D2 receptors.
-These findings may shed LIGHT on a previously unexplored possibility for the mechanism of TAAR1-mediated effects.
+These findings may shed light on a previously unexplored possibility for the mechanism of TAAR1-mediated effects.

 Figures